Liliannatt/Image-Recognition-and-Classification/README.md

 ## Project 3

-In this project, we build and train a three-layer convolutional neural network for recognition of image.
-Then we modify several relevant parameters of the network structure and the training.
-Based on the performance, we finally choose the preferred configurations: number of filters [64,128,256], filter size [7*7,5*5,3*3], Leaky Relu, with Dropout, with batch normalization layer, but without extra fully connected layer.
-We also chose some hyperparameters based on the experiment: higher learning rates have a high recall in the early training stage and Data shuffling can slightly increase the final recall rate.
+In this project, a three-layer convolutional neural network is constructed and trained for image recognition.
+Various parameters of both the network structure and the training process are then adjusted.
+Based on performance evaluations, the preferred configuration includes filters of sizes [64,128,256], convolution kernels of [7*7,5*5,3*3], Leaky ReLU activation, dropout, batch normalization, and no additional fully connected layer.
+Experiments also reveal that higher learning rates yield higher recall in the early stages of training, and data shuffling slightly increases the final recall rate.

-[def]: ./images/figure1.png